eclipse-iceoryx/iceoryx/doc/design/logging.md

    logged in the new and old logger and the error handler shall be called with a moderate error level.

-7. The default logger can be replaced via the platform abstraction in order to use the dedicated logger for log messages which are emitted before it could be replaced at runtime, e.g. from global objects before `main`.
+7. The default logger shall be replaceable via the platform abstraction in order to use the dedicated logger for log messages which are emitted before it could be replaced at runtime, e.g. from global objects before `main`.

 8. Additionally, there shall be a compile time option to forward all log messages